Pursuing Wisdom (Proverbs 2)

 This past Wednesday night, we had "Coffee with the Elders."
 We had a great time – not only coffee, but tea and some amazing desserts.
 I think if people knew that we were serving desserts, we would have had more people out.

-The idea of the evening was for the elders to talk about some of what we're working through, and then ask for what others are thinking about some of these same issues.
+The elders wanted to discuss the things they are working on and hear what others think about the same issues.
 I can't speak for everyone, but I think it was a very good night.
-And if I didn't mention it already, the desserts were amazing.
+And if I hadn't mentioned it already, the desserts were amazing.

 One of the questions that came up is how we change.
 Do you ever have the experience of waking up on Monday and thinking, "Where did last week go?"
 Life moves at such a frantic pace that it sometimes gives us the illusion of progress.
 But sometimes we stop and realize that we're not changing the way that we'd like to.
 We're not getting any better or any wiser.